SebbWc/Slime-Quest/README.md

 This is a simple game made for a class at SFSU.
-All you need is a Java IDE and to compile and play.
+All you need is a Java IDE and to compile to play.
+Instructions on how to play are loaded when you first launch the game.
 Enjoy!